NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 2 - Neural Network Training.md

 \end{align}
 $$
 Where z is first calculated as a probable output, then is fitted across the distribution of all the other possible classified outputs.

+Softmax does suffer from [[Roundoff Errors]] in computing.
+We use logits to reduce rounding issues.
+Then with the output you have to pass it through a sigmoid as you are no longer getting individual probabilities.

+## Multi-label Classification
+Are if there are multiple detections in an output.
+Such as if there is cars, bus, or pedestrians in a image.